Church Knowles patrol.

 There is a secret room in his old office which is cool and dry.
 This room has a entrance to a cellar and has two doors, one to the house and one to the yard.

-It has been sujested that there was a Operational O.B. in Wareham but we now believe that this OB was further out towards East Stoke no concrete evidence has yet been found as to its location yet.
+It was sugested that there was a Operational O.B. in Wareham but it was believed that this OB was further out towards East Stoke.
+This has been proved as a O.B.
+Has now been excavated in the Binnegar area and it was a very large version.